codehub-kirans/sveltekit-kirans/src/routes/values/+page.md

 	- At the end of the day, it is your career.
 You set your goals.
 You set your priorities.
 Let me know how I can help you achieve them.

 ## My Quirks
 	- I am an ambivert.
 I spend time alone to recharge my batteries.
-I can be quiet during meetings involving more than six people, but that does not mean I’m not engaged.
+I can sometime be quiet during meetings involving more than ten people, but that does not mean I’m not engaged.
+	- I commit deliberately.
+If you want me to commit during a meeting, send me data beforehand as I need time to process new information.
-	- The worst way to get me to do something is to tell me to do it without explaining the context.
-Even if you’ve described the context, don’t push me to commit immediately.
-I need time to process new information.
-I commit deliberately.
-If you want me to commit during a meeting, send me data beforehand.
+	- Don’t push me to commit immediately without context.
+The worst way to get me to do something is to tell me to do it without explaining the context.
 	- I'm perceptive of the Dunning-Kruger effect.
-Broad generalizations and stating opinions as facts are a trigger for me.
+I'll try to spot and highlight broad generalizations or when opinions are stated as facts to avoid poor decisions made by high achieving and confident junior members of staff or rash decisions by confident senior managers.